vikrant-phadtare1101/cassandra/doc/source/cql/security.rst

 Attempting to drop a role which does not exist results in an invalid query condition unless the ``IF EXISTS`` option is used.
 If the option is used and the role does not exist the statement is a no-op.

-.. note:: DROP ROLE intentionally does not terminate any open user sessions.
-Currently connected sessions will remain connected and will retain the ability to perform any database actions which do not require :ref:`authorization<authorization>`.
-   However, if authorization is enabled, :ref:`permissions<cql-permissions>` of the dropped role are also revoked, subject to the :ref:`caching options<auth-caching>` configured in :ref:`cassandra.yaml<cassandra-yaml>`.
-   Should a dropped role be subsequently recreated and have new :ref:`permissions<grant-permission-statement>` or :ref:`roles<grant-role-statement>` granted to it, any client sessions still connected will acquire the newly granted permissions and roles.

 .. _grant-role-statement: